sagefy/sagefy/docs/_posts/2019-08-20-adaptive-learning.md

 ### The expert — the big graph of everything

 The expert model is a large, connected graph of everything you want the learners to know.
 As the name suggests, you have an expert on the topic -- or experts on topics -- create the model.
-This model is mostly static.
+This model is static.
 The expert model only changes when the scope of learning outcomes change.
 Or when problems and opportunities to refine the adaptive learning system arises.
 Most of the work of the expert model is at the beginning of building a new learning experience.
-The adaptive learning system will access the expert model regularly to compare the learner's current state with the expert model.
+The adaptive learning system will access the expert model to compare the learner's current state with the expert model.
 The system will also access the expert model to determine which learning experience to focus on next.

 Usually, a team of experts will define the scope of learning outcomes.
 Each node in the expert model should have the following attributes: